-Your attendance will be based on your activity in MyMathLab and participation in Zoom class sessions and face-to-face class meetings.
+Your attendance will be based on your activity in MyMathLab and participation in face-to-face class meetings (and Zoom sessions, if applicable).
 If seven consecutive days elapse with no activity from a student, that student will be dropped from the course for non-attendance.
 If there is sporadic activity in MyMathLab, and the student falls more than a week behind in assignments, that will also be taken as an indication that the student does not intend to pursue the course to completion, and the student will be dropped for non-attendance.
 If a situation arises that requires you to be inactive for more than just a day or two, please contact the instructor and discuss the situation, so that you are not otherwise dropped for non-attendance.

 If you miss taking one unit test during its window of availability, the grade on the final exam can count to replace that missing test grade.
 (It will also count as the final.)
 If you have missed more than one test, only one of those missing grades can be replaced by the final.
 If you miss the final, the course grade will be calculated with a 0 in its place.
-(Please do not miss the final!)
+(There are no exemptions from the final.
+Please do not miss the final!)